 Why is Relapse Prevention So Important?

-What Therapies Are Available for Relapse Prevention?
+Which Therapies Are Available for Relapse Prevention?

 Relapse prevention is available in the form of medications and behavioral therapy.
 Medications help prevent relapse by reducing the severity of your withdrawal symptoms, minimizing your cravings, and causing unpleasant reactions when substances are used.
-Relapse prevention medications are only available for specific substances like opioids and alcohol, and may not be available to treat other drug use disorders.
+Relapse prevention medications are only available for specific substances like opioids and alcohol, and may not be possible to treat other drug use disorders.

-Behavioral therapy helps you change the way you view substance abuse and identify the reasons you started using in the first place.
+Behavioral therapy helps you change the way you view substance abuse and identify the reasons you started using it in the first place.
 Therapists work with you to modify harmful thinking-patterns and behaviors that may be driving your addiction so you can navigate through life with a smaller chance of relapsing.

 What Challenges Will I Be Facing in Terms of Relapse?

 Treatment can play a major role in helping you prevent and avoid relapse.
 However, common relapse triggers such as stress, drug cravings, and post-acute withdrawal symptoms like depression and anxiety may increase your risk for relapsing.
 Learning more about common triggers like these along with your triggers can help with recovery.
-Relapse prevention at rehab can help you prepare for any challenges you may face throughout your recovery.
+Relapse prevention at rehab can help you better understand and prepare for any challenges you may face throughout your recovery.

 Steps you can take to reduce your relapse risk:

-- Exercise regularly to naturally reduce stress, cravings, and anxiety, and to help restore brain chemistry imbalances
+- Exercise regularly to naturally reduce stress, cravings, and anxiety, and to help restore brain chemistry imbalances caused by substance abuse.

 - Be honest and transparent with yourself and others about times you may be struggling so you can seek and receive support as needed.